G. Elliott Hagan: United States Congress

 In 1960, Hagan challenged incumbent Congressman Prince H. Preston, Jr., a noted segregationist in the Democratic primary for Georgia's 1st congressional district.
 Preston narrowly prevailed in the actual popular vote (34,318 to 33,629), but under Georgia's election laws, Hagan defeated Preston on "county unit" votes by a margin of 26 to 18 and went on to win unopposed in the general election (the Georgia Republican Party being very weak at the time and fielded very few candidates, having not won a race for any congressional race since 1872).
 Preston would die only a month after the conclusion of his term in early 1973.

 Hagan would serve six terms from the 87th United States Congress to the 92nd United States Congress.
 He ran unopposed in 1962, and faced minor Independent opposition in 1964, winning with 72%.
 In 1966, he was challenged in the Democratic primary by several opponents and was forced by Savannah State Sen. Frank Downing into a runoff.
 Hagan held off Downing by a margin of 53-47%.
-In the general election, he faced his first Republican opponent, Porter Carswell (1904-?) of Burke County, who held Hagan to a 58-42% margin.
-In 1968, he would face desultory opposition in the primary and defeated Savannah Republican State Senator and former Georgia Republican Party chairman Joe Tribble (1920–2003) by a 68-32% margin.
+In the general election, he faced his first Republican opponent, Porter Carswell (1904–?) of Burke County, who held Hagan to a 58–42% margin.
+In 1968, he would face desultory opposition in the primary and defeated Savannah Republican State Senator and former Georgia Republican Party chairman Joseph Tribble by a 68–32% margin.
 He would dispatch another challenger in the 1970 Democratic primary by 2-to-1 and faced no Republican in the general election.

 In 1972, former Hagan staffer and assistant Ronald 'Bo' Ginn would aggressively challenge his former boss in a spirited three-man primary.
-Holding Hagan to a 43-39% margin in the first round, Ginn would defeat Hagan by a margin of 55-45% in the runoff.
+Holding Hagan to a 43-39% margin in the first round, Ginn would defeat Hagan by a margin of 55–45% in the runoff.
 Ginn would go on to win the general unopposed.